 The Port Noise Policy does not currently have a method for assessing low frequency noise.
-Low frequency noise impacts from shipping are currently under investigation and will be reviewed following collection of a database of ship low frequency noise data.
+Low frequency noise impacts from shipping are currently under investigation and will be reviewed following collection of a database of ship low frequency noise data by the Port Authority.